Why use a shed preservative?

 Other shed treatments

-Although wood preservatives are essential for protecting shed timbers from biological threats such as mould, algae and insect attack, for the best long term protection, it is recommended that sheds are overcoated with a clear exterior wood oil such as Barrettine Log Cabin Treatment or other clear decking oil.
-Applying wood oil provides excellent weather protection and keeps the timbers nourished and supple, therefore helping to prevent cracking, splitting and warping over time.
-To maintain the finish, simply reapply a fresh coat of wood oil once a year to maintain the sheds weather resistance and appearance.
+Although wood preservatives are essential for protecting shed timbers from biological threats such as mould, algae and insect attack, for the best long term protection, it is recommended that sheds are first preserved then treated with a clear exterior wood oil such as Barrettine Log Cabin Treatment or a clear decking oil.
+Applying a wood oil over the preservative extends the effective life of the wood preservative and provides excellent weather protection.
+The oil also keeps the shed timbers nourished and supple, therefore helping to prevent cracking, splitting and warping over time.
+To maintain the finish, simply reapply a fresh coat of wood oil as and when required to maintain the sheds weather resistance and appearance.

 Those of a certain age will remember when anything wood in the garden used to be treated with Creosote.
 The sale of Creosote is now regulated and can only be sold to farmers and for other industrial uses.